The French ZFE/ZCR and ZPA/ZPAd environmental zones

-A Crit’Air badge, allocated in 6 categories, is required in order to drive in the ZFE/ZCR environmental zones defined by cities or municipalities in France.
+A french anti-pollution sticker, allocated in 6 categories, is required in order to drive in the ZFE/ZCR environmental zones defined by cities or municipalities in France.

 The respective city or municipality determines the Crit’Air categories allowed to enter the zone at certain days and times.
 For that purpose, a sign will be installed under the usual ZCR label.
-This additional sign will indicate the days and hours on which driving with a certain Crit’Air vignette is allowed.
+This additional sign will indicate the days and hours on which driving with a certain anti-pollution sticker is allowed.

 In the mid and long term, more and more badge categories are being excluded from entering the environmental zones, so that in a few years' time only categories E and 1 will be able to enter.

 In a ZFE/ZCR zone, vignette colours are permanently excluded and do not depend on the prevailing weather conditions.
 However, the ZFE/ZCR and ZPA zones may overlap.
 If driving bans are then imposed within the ZPA zone due to weather conditions, these will also apply to the ZCR zone.
 Then the rules of the ZPA are also transferred to the ZFE/ZCR zone.